DF-wu/resume/README.md

 ## Self-promotion
 Dear HR,

-Thank you for your considering foy my application.
+Thank you for your considering for my application.
 I appreciate the opportunity.

 I, ChuFei Wu, graduated from the department of Computer Science, National Taiwan Ocean University with Master of Science degree.